Rudxain/ideas/software/Triple-lang/README.md

 This is a general-purpose lang that's actually 3 specialized langs.
 It's not intended to be esoteric, though it may feel that way.

+## Naming
+I've noticed that the names "Cranket", "Cranklet", "Zogah", and "Ramsy", are already in use...

+Damn, I'll have to invent new names 🥲

+BTW, I'm looking for a collective name (a name to refer to all 3 langs as 1).
+"CZY" is bad.

 ## Cranket
 Its name is meant to communicate pragmatism and realism, while representing inanimate objects rather than self-aware beings.